ngrok/ngrok-docs/docs/integrations/amazonsns/webhooks.md

 1. Click **Topics** on the left menu, click your topic and copy the value of the **Topic owner** field.

-1. Restart your ngrok agent by running the command, replacing `{Topic owner}` with the value you have copied before:
+1. Restart your ngrok agent by running the command, replacing `{Topic owner}` with the value you copied before:
     ```bash
     ngrok http 3000 --verify-webhook sns --verify-webhook-secret {Topic owner}
     ```